 Best Wedding Suits 2017 is The Versatile Gent’s definitive guide to Australia’s top tailors and made-to-measure specialists.

 For the sake of addressing the question mentioned above I’ve titled the article specifically as best wedding suits, however, all of the brands listed below make superior suiting, be it wedding, work or casual wear.
 Obviously being an Australian website I’ve also constrained this to Australian bespoke, and made-to-measure specialists.
-In saying that, a handful of these brands hold international trunk shows for clients outside of Australia and travel regularly for tradeshows, so it’s worth following their respective social channels just in case they’re coming to a city near you!
+In saying that, a handful of these brands hold international trunk shows for clients outside of Australia and travel regularly for tradeshows, so it’s worth following their respective social channels just in case these wedding suits are coming to a city near you!

 Here’s our list of best wedding suits in Australian in 2017.